jfasch/jfasch-home/trainings/log/detail/2024-09-30--C++/agenda.rst

 is new to C++ to understand why things are how they are.

 :doc:`/trainings/material/soup/cxx11/010-introduction/overview-livehacking`
-tries to draw he boundary between the old and new C++.
+tries to draw the boundary between the old and new C++.

 "New" C++: Syntactic Goodies (Pythonicity)
 ------------------------------------------